Read more about Apple's Commitment to Privacy.

-Apple School Manager, Apple’s administrative portal for IT, is built with student privacy in mind.
-For example, Administrators can set up Managed Apple ID accounts and class rosters in Apple School Manager importing only minimal data like student name and enrolled classes; other student information that the school may have in their student information system is not imported, unless the school specifically opts to do so.
+Apple School Manager, Apple’s administrative portal for IT administrators, is built with student privacy in mind.
+For example, IT administrators can set up Managed Apple ID accounts and class rosters in Apple School Manager, importing only minimal data like student name and enrolled classes; other student information that the school may have in their student information system is not imported, unless the school specifically opts to do so.

 Each Managed Apple ID created in Apple School Manager may have the following information associated with it, which can be viewed by the school in the account list or when an account is selected in Apple School Manager:

-- An alphanumeric ID unique to that account, first, middle, and last name, assigned school location, enrolled classes, role (e.g. student, teacher, administrator, etc.), data source (SiS import, manual creation, etc.), date created, date modified, grade level (if provided), email address (if provided).
+- An alphanumeric ID unique to that account, first, middle, and last name, assigned school location, enrolled classes, role (e.g. student, teacher, administrator, etc.), data source (SIS import, manual creation, etc.), date created, date modified, grade level (if provided), and email address (if provided).

 - Learn more about Managed Apple IDs.

 Schoolwork helps teachers share instructional materials and better understand student progress inside the apps and books they use with students.
-Schoolwork uses student and class roster information that Administrators set up in Apple School Manager.
-A school can optionally enable student progress recording with Schoolwork in Apple School Manager, so that app developers can privately and securely share student progress with teachers on activities, like reading a chapter in a book, completing a set of math equations, or taking a quiz, assigned in school managed environments.
+Schoolwork uses student and class roster information that IT administrators set up in Apple School Manager.
+A school can optionally enable the Student Progress feature in Apple School Manager, so that app developers can privately and securely share student progress data with teachers on activities, like reading a chapter in a book, completing a set of math equations, or taking a quiz, assigned in school managed environments.
 This data allows teachers as well as students to better understand learning progress on assigned activities and enables teachers to provide extension activities or extra help based on student needs.

 The Data and Privacy Overview for Schools provides additional details on how Apple handles student data and privacy for Managed Apple IDs and related education features.